Blood clots should be a real concern to everyone who travels on long flights. Women who take certain birth control pills are at an even higher risk.

 Juzo is another brand with a reputation for making top-notch compression socks, so they are a little more pricey than some of the other options.
 These stockings are skin colored and will feel lighter than the other socks but still provide a compression level of 20-30 mmHg.
 The open toe style allows you to wear these socks with some sandals.

-These thigh high compression stockings provide a compression level of 20-30 mmHg and are a discreet alternative to compression socks.
-They are open toe and work great with certain sandals.
+These thigh high compression stockings provide a compression level of 20-30 mmHg and are a discreet alternative to compression socks for flying.
+They are open toe, opaque, and work great with certain sandals.
 It is made of 78% nylon and 22% spandex so it is latex free.
 The non-constricting silicone lace band around your thighs help keep garment up without using a garter belt.

 Jomi Compression Pantyhose